 To be accepted into an M.A. or Ph.D. degree program in the Geography Graduate Group, a student must have a Major Professor that has agreed to work with them.
 The student should contact faculty members in the Graduate Group directly when looking for a Major Professor.
 Students are responsible for finding a Major Professor and may change Major Professors at any time.
 The Major Professor must be a member of the Graduate Group in Geography and must agree to serve in this capacity.
+It is possible to switch major professors.
 The Graduate Advisor and Graduate Staff Assistant in the Geography Graduate Group should be informed of any changes as soon as possible.
 For advice on finding a Major Professor, talk to the Chairperson, Graduate Advisors, and current students of the Geography Graduate Group.